 The fellow becomes a full participating member of the ED management and leadership team.
 They are given a variety of committee assignments and projects, including those where they are tasked to lead meaningful change in the department.
 As a member of the ED management team, the physician will become proficient in issues related to medical quality, patient safety, education, and quality improvement.
 Upon graduating, the fellow will be capable of working effectively with other departments to enhance patient safety, navigate the patient experience, develop strategic thinking and solve operational issues in the department typically managed by a medical director.

 Fellows are considered half-time attending faculty and are expected to work an average of 20 clinical hours per week in the ED divided between both sites.
-Compensation for the Administrative Fellow includes a competitive salary based on half-time attending status.
+Compensation for the HCL Fellow includes a competitive salary based on half-time attending status.
 In addition to fellowship-related activities, the clinical duties allow for enhancement of professional skills as an academic attending physician.

 - Patient Safety and Quality